Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds: Preliminaries

 \subsection{Convergence and stability results}

-We introduce the pointed measured Gromov--Hausdorff convergence already in a proper realization even if this is not the general definition.
-Nevertheless, the simplified definition of Gromov--Hausdorff convergence via a realization is equivalent to the standard definition of pmGH convergence in our setting, because in the applications we will always deal with locally uniformly doubling measures, see \cite[Theorem 3.15 and Section 3.5]{GigliMondinoSavare15}.
-The following definition is taken from the introductory exposition of \cite{AmbrosioBrueSemola19}.
+{ Following the exposition of \cite{AmbrosioBrueSemola19}, we introduce a definition of pointed measured Gromov--Hausdorff convergence (via a proper realization) that is fit for our purposes.
+In our setting, where we always deal with locally uniformly doubling measures, this definition is equivalent to the standard one, see \cite[Theorem 3.15 and Section 3.5]{GigliMondinoSavare15}. }

 \begin{definition}[pGH and pmGH convergence] A sequence $\{ (X_i, \dist_i, x_i) \}_{i\in \N}$ of pointed metric spaces is said to converge in the \emph{pointed Gromov--Hausdorff topology, in the $\mathrm{pGH}$ sense for short,} to a pointed metric space $ (Y, \dist_Y, y)$ if there exist a complete separable metric space $(Z, \dist_Z)$ and isometric embeddings